 What is Alternating Current?

 A type of current in which the flow of charge changes its direction is known as an alternating current.
 Just because the AC current is produced using rotating magnets, it fluctuates periodically.
 That’s why an electric charge can move in both forward and in the backward direction.

 Additionally, the magnitude of the alternating current varies with time.
 Hence, the power factor of AC is always between 0 to 1.
-Since this type of current can move in both forward and backward direction.
+Since this type of current can move in both forward and backward directions.
 Therefore, it can be graphically represented by a Sine Wave, Triangular Wave, Square Wave, and Square Tooth Wave.
 Moreover, the frequency of AC is normally between 50 to 60 Hz.

 Must read, Zener Diode Introduction – a Brief Review